yoman07/GeoChatServer/README.md

-GeoChatServer
+GeoChatServer - node.js, socket.io, websockets
 =============

 This is experimental server for "real-time" application that sends messages back and forth, between client and the server.
 Server use redis as database and websocket as protocol.
 So this is really fast server.
+You can use this server for real-time chat application.

 Installation & running
 -------------